Massaro Family Fund for Alzheimer's Research

-On September 27, 2013, Carolyn C. Massaro established the Joseph A. Massaro Alzheimer’s Research Fund as a way for her family to honor her husband Joe, who has had Alzheimer’s Disease for several years.
+In September 2013, Carol C. Massaro established the Joseph A. Massaro Alzheimer’s Research Fund as a way for her family to honor her husband Joe, who had Alzheimer’s Disease.
+After fighting the disease for several years, Joe died on Dec.
+30, 2015, at the age of 79.
 The goal of the fund is to find answers to the myriad of questions that remain about the disease.

-Carolyn has experienced the devastating toll that Alzheimer’s can take on everyone that is touched by the disease.
-She states that “with Alzheimer’s there is no known cause and no cure.
+Carol experienced the devastating toll that Alzheimer’s can take on everyone that is touched by the disease.
+She stated that “with Alzheimer’s there is no known cause and no cure.
 You have to wait until the disease runs its course, destroying the brain of the person who has it.”

-In her case, that person is her husband Joe, who was diagnosed with Alzheimer’s at the age of 72 and experienced a very rapid decline in health.
+In her case, that person was her husband Joe, who was diagnosed with Alzheimer’s at the age of 72 and experienced a very rapid decline in health.
 Joe was a man who cared deeply about many things.
-In 1967 Joe founded Massaro Corporation and prospered, but never forgot his roots; according to Carolyn he had friends from all walks of life and always put his family first.
+In 1967, Joe founded Massaro Corporation and prospered, but never forgot his roots; according to Carol he had friends from all walks of life and always put his family first.

 Type of Fund